-These wedding veils were made from the finest Brussels lace, but most were produced from net backed laces which were decorated with satin, or sometimes, velvet ribbon.
+These wedding veils were made from the finest Brussels lace, but most were produced from net backed lace which was decorated with satin, or sometimes, velvet ribbon.
 They usually came with wax blossoms at the ears and a veil that has rounded corners.

 You can wear a headpiece fashioned after Cloche hats with bridal dress styles such as the chemise style, or tea length tube dress style of the 20's that was worn with opaque stockings.

 Later periods such as the 50s and 60s had styles that seemed more suited to a playful look.
 Wedding veils evolved into yards of silk tulle that was often photographed in a graceful gather at the bride's feet.